womanonrails/womanonrails.com/_i18n/en/_posts/2013-11-01-websummit.md

 ---
 layout: post
-title: WebSummit
+title: Web Summit
-description: WebSummit adventure
+description: Web Summit adventure
 headline: My code is getting worse, please send more chocolate
 categories: [events, workshops, travels]
-tags: [websummit, dublin]
+tags: [Web Summit, Dublin]
 comments: true
 ---

 Date: *October 30-31, 2013*<br>
 Place: *Dublin, IE*

-Today I will tell you something about [WebSummit](http://www.websummit.net/).
+Today I will tell you something about [Web Summit](http://www.websummit.net/).
 This was the second event I participated in Dublin at the end of October.

 ## How did I get there?

-WebSummit announced, they have 50 free tickets for women interested or related with technologies.
+Web Summit announced, they have 50 free tickets for women interested or related with technologies.
 So I filled and sent the form.
 A few days later I received an email with congratulations.
-I won ticket to WebSummit in Dublin.
+I won ticket to Web Summit in Dublin.

 It was my first such big conference.
 Over 10 000 participants, 300 speakers, many workshops, 7 lecture halls and many start ups from different sectors and different countries.

-When I first came to RDS Main Hall (where WebSummit took place) it was an overwhelming view for me.
+When I first came to RDS Main Hall (where Web Summit took place) it was an overwhelming view for me.
 So many people: exhibitors, speakers and attendees.
 Everything was happening so fast.
 I began to look for developer stage and workshops place.
 I decided to participate in this two things.
 It was hard for me to find anything in such big place but I succeed. ;]

 ## Developer Stage